-- 1. The intention is to be inferred from: - (a) the characteristics of those UberX Partners, and the limited numbers of drivers and vehicles that met the Driver Compliance Requirements and/or the Operator Compliance Requirements and the Vehicle Compliance Requirements, applicable in the relevant Australian State, and the need for rapid recruitment of UberX Partners for the viability of UberX, as alleged in paragraphs 48, 51 and 52; - (b) the characteristics of UberX Partners and their resultant inability or unwillingness to satisfy the Driver Compliance Requirements and/or the Operator Compliance Requirement applicable in

-- the relevant Australian State, as alleged in paragraphs 53 and 54; - (c) the absence of any request or requirement by the Uber Entities that UberX Partners meet the Driver Compliance Requirements or Operator Compliance Requirements applicable in the relevant Australian State, as alleged in paragraph 55; - (d) the competitive advantage obtained by UberX Partners and UberX over Point to Point Passenger Transport Services provided in accordance with the applicable Compliance Requirements, as alleged in paragraph 56; and - (e) the Uber Inc Prospectus, including at pp 54-55 and 62. - 2.
+- (d) the characteristics of those UberX Partners, and the limited numbers of drivers and vehicles that met the Driver Compliance Requirements and/or the Operator Compliance Requirements, applicable in the relevant Australian State, and the need for rapid recruitment of UberX Partners for the viability of UberX, as alleged in paragraphs 48, 51 and 52; - (e) the characteristics of UberX Partners and their resultant inability or unwillingness to satisfy the Driver Compliance Requirements and/or the Operator Compliance Requirement applicable in the relevant Australian State, as alleged in paragraphs 53 and 54; - (f) the absence of any request or requirement by the Uber Entities that UberX Partners meet the Driver Compliance Requirements or Operator Compliance Requirements, or nominate a vehicle for use in the provision of UberX that met the Vehicle Compliance Requirements, applicable in the relevant Australian State, as alleged in paragraph 55; - (g) the competitive advantage obtained by UberX Partners and UberX over Point to Point Passenger Transport Services provided in accordance with the applicable Compliance Requirements, as alleged in paragraph 56; and - (h) the Uber Inc Prospectus, including at pp 54-55 and 62; - (i) the publication of an intention to pay, and the payment, of Regulatory Fines as alleged in paragraphs 59, 61, 63 and 65 below; and - (j) the Greyball program, as alleged in paragraph 67 below. - 2.
 Further particulars may be provided after discovery.